What is ketamine?

 Ketamine has been found to act quickly, especially in depression, often within hours or days.
 This is of tremendous benefit for those who have tried antidepressants or antianxiety medication which often take weeks to months to achieve maximum benefits.
 The rapid effect of IV ketamine is a benefit not seen with any oral or topical (patch) antidepressant medication.

 How is ketamine administered?
-What are the side effects?
+What are its side effects?

-How long does the benefit of ketamine last?
+How long do the benefits of ketamine last?

 What are the risks of using ketamine?

 - Ketamine has long been established as a very safe and effective drug for anesthesia.
 Some have expressed concern that because ketamine is abused as a “club drug” or “street drug”, people with a history of (any) addiction may become more susceptible to relapse with ketamine treatment.
 However, there is insufficient evidence to indicate that ketamine, at a sub-anesthetic dose, is addictive or contributes to relapse in patients with a history of addiction.
 No ketamine will be prescribed or provided to the patient for use outside the Clinic.